 The following uses and structures are specifically exempted from municipal land use and development regulations by State Statue.
-In accordance with 24 V.S.A. § 4413, no municipal zoning permit or approval under this Bylaw shall be required for the following except for that all development located in the Special Flood Hazard Area must be reviewed under Article 5, Sec 5.8:
+In accordance with 24 VSA § 4413, no municipal zoning permit or approval under this Bylaw shall be required for the following except for that all development located in the Special Flood Hazard Area must be reviewed under Article 5, Sec 5.8:

-- Required Agricultural Practices (RAP) as defined by the Vermont Agency of Agriculture, Food, and Markets (AAFM) in accordance with 24 V.S.A. § 4413(d)(1) including the construction of farm structures.
-In accordance with the Act, written notification, including a sketch plan showing structure setback distances from road rightsof-way, property lines, and surface waters shall be submitted by the RAP landowner to the Zoning Administrator prior to any construction.
-Such structures shall meet setback requirements approved by the Secretary of Agriculture, Food, and Market. - Accepted management practices (AMPs) for silviculture (forestry) defined by the Commissioner of Forests, Parks and Recreation, in accordance with 24 V.S.A. § 4413(d)(1). - 3.
-Power generation and transmission facilities, which are regulated under 30 V.S.A. § 248 by the Vermont Public Utility Commission.
+- Accepted agricultural practice (AAPs) as defined by the Vermont Secretary of Agriculture, Food, and Markets in accordance with the Act 24 VSA § 4413(d) including the construction of farm structures.
+In accordance with the Act, written notification, including a sketch plan showing structure setback distances from road rights-or-way, property lines, and surface waters shall be submitted by the AAP land owner to the Zoning Administrator prior to any construction.
+Such structures shall meet setback requirements approved by the Secretary of Agriculture, Food, and Market. - Accepted management practices (AMPs) for silviculture (forestry) defined by the Commissioner of Forests, Parks and Recreation, in accordance with the Act 24 VSA § 4413(d). - 3.
+Power generation and transmission facilities, which are regulated under 30 VSA. § 248 by the Vermont Public Service Board.
 Such facilities shall, however, should conform to policies and objectives specified for such development in the Municipal Plan. - 4.
-Hunting, fishing, and trapping as specified under 24 V.S.A. § 2295 on private or public land.
+Hunting, fishing, and trapping as specified under 24 VSA §2295 on private or public land.
 This exception, however, does not include facilities supporting such activities, such as firing ranges or rod and gun clubs.
 For which for the purposes of this Bylaw, such facilities are defined as outdoor recreation facilities [or other use].

-The following uses and structures have been determined by the town to pose little or no potential impact on surrounding areas or overall pattern of development in the Barre Town or are regulated within a separate bylaw, and as such, are exempted from this bylaw in accordance with 24 V.S.A. § 4446
+The following uses and structures have been determined by the town to pose little or no potential impact on surrounding areas or overall pattern of development in The Barre Town OR are regulated within a separate bylaw, and as such, are exempted from this bylaw in accordance with 24 VSA § 4446

 - 5. Subdivisions of land pursuant to Town Subdivision Regulations. - 6.
 Minor grading and excavation associated with road and driveway maintenance.
 Also exempt is lawn and yard maintenance or such maintenance which is otherwise incidental to an approved use.
 This specifically does not exempt extraction, quarrying activities, or the filling of land except as noted in Article 3, Sec.
-3.13 of this Bylaw. - 7.
-Outdoor recreational trails such as walking, hiking, cross-country skiing, and snowmobile trails which are not associated with a commercial establishment and where no structures or parking areas are required. - 8.
+3.13 of this Bylaw. - Outdoor recreational trails such as walking, hiking, cross-country skiing, and snowmobile trails which are not associated with a commercial establishment and where no structures or parking areas are required. - 8.
 Accessory structures 64 sq. ft. or less in size are exempt from permit requirements and setbacks but not the requirements of Article 5, Sec.
 5.8 when in a flood hazard area.